Bridges

-bridgegdf.explore(style_kwds={"opacity":0.8,"weight":6})Looking through ALPR data, I noticed how some ALPR cameras were not positioned in the typical areas.
-Rather, they were installed near the intersection of roads and rivers.
-These bridges represent chokepoints in our road network that are harder to avoid (bridges are not often constructed).
-This wikipedia page lists all the Mississippi river crossings from the Ohio river to the Gulf of Mexico.
-Excluding ferries there are only 18 crossings over an area of ~800km / ~500miles.
-Meaning it would take a trivial number of ALPRs to observe all of the interstate traffic.
-Mississippi aside, the same story is playing out on a smaller scale along other rivers as well.
+Going through ALPR data, I noticed how some ALPR cameras were not positioned in typical areas or near the intersection of roads.
+Rather, these were installed at the intersection of roads and rivers.
+These bridges represent chokepoints in the road network that are unavoidable.
+For example, South of the Ohio river there are only 18 crossings (excluding ferries) along the Mississippi river wikipedia page.
+That is an area of ~800km / ~500miles.
+Thus, to observe all interstate traffic would use a trivial number of cameras.
+The same vulnerability exists on smaller rivers as well.

-What are Typical areas?:
+What are Typical areas? (with overpass turbo queries):

-In vicinity of off ramps of large roads
+In vicinity of ramps of large roads

 nwr[highway=primary_link]({{bbox}});